SaaS MVP definition

 Low-Risk Investment

 Launching an MVP is a low-risk investment compared to creating a full-fledged prototype or product.
 Quickly test assumptions, assess market demand, and identify potential areas for improvement.
-This reduces the risk of investing significant time and money in a product that may not resonate with users.
+According to Founders Forum data, 42% of startups collapse due to misreading market demand — creating products nobody wants or needs.
+An MVP reduces such risk of investing significant time and money in a product that may not resonate with users.

 Easier Funding